Sections of time-like twistor spaces with light-like or zero covariant derivatives

-\textit{Remark} \ Based on Theorem~\ref{thm:gsec+-}, we see that each pair of almost $\pm$-paracomplex structures of $E^4_2$ giving sections $\Omega_{\pm , 2}$ of the two time-like twistor spaces as in (a) of Theorem~\ref{thm:gsec+-} is given by functions $f^{\pm}$, $g^{\pm}$ on $E^4_2$ with $dg^{\pm} \not= 0$.
+\begin{rem} Based on Theorem~\ref{thm:gsec+-}, we see that each pair of almost $\pm$-paracomplex structures of $E^4_2$ giving sections $\Omega_{\pm , 2}$ of the two time-like twistor spaces as in (a) in Theorem~\ref{thm:gsec+-} is given by functions $f^{\pm}$, $g^{\pm}$ on $E^4_2$ with $dg^{\pm} \not= 0$. \end{rem}